GraphRCG: Self-Conditioned Graph Generation: Introduction

 In practice, however, the above research questions present significant challenges due to the intricate nature of graph data.
 (1) \textbf{Complex Dataset Patterns.} Real-world graphs, such as social networks~\cite{chen2023efficient} and molecular structures~\cite{lee2023exploring}, exhibit highly complex patterns.
 These include varying degrees of sparsity, inconsistent clustering coefficients, and specific distributions of node and edge attributes~\cite{huang2022conditional}.
 Capturing these complex patterns accurately through generative models can be particularly challenging.
-(2) \textbf{Discrete Sequential Generation.} Unlike images, where generation is often treated as a pixel-wise or patch-wise process~\cite{ho2022cascaded,rombach2022high,dhariwal2021diffusion}, the generation of graphs is inherently sequential and discrete~\cite{you2018graphrnn,wang2022deep,niu2020permutation}.
+(2) \textbf{Progressive Alignment to Training data}.
+Unlike images, where generation is often treated as a pixel-wise or patch-wise process~\cite{ho2022cascaded,rombach2022high,dhariwal2021diffusion}, the generation of graphs is inherently sequential~\cite{you2018graphrnn,wang2022deep,niu2020permutation}.
 That being said, graphs are generated through a sequence of steps, each with significant implications, such as modifying chemical properties via the addition or removal of atoms and bonds~\cite{shi2019graphaf,kong2023autoregressive,karami2023higen}.
 As a result, it is suboptimal to directly guide generation toward true distributions, particularly in the initial steps of the process with graphs largely deviating from the learned distribution.